Transgender rights in Canada: Restrictions on rights

+Both Alberta and Saskatchewan have laws that restrict the rights of transgender children and youth.
+The Alberta laws have been described as genocidal by the Lemkin Institute.
+New Brunswick has a policy that formerly required parental consent for students to use their chosen name and pronouns.

 Pronouns in schools

-2 Canadian provinces Saskatchewan (Parents' Bill of Rights), and Alberta (Education Amendment Act, 2024) have laws that require parental consent when students under 16 years old wish to change their gender pronouns.
-As of December 19, 2024, The Education Amendment Act, 2024 is not in force.
+Two Canadian provinces Saskatchewan (Parents' Bill of Rights), and Alberta (Education Amendment Act, 2024) have laws that require parental consent when students under 16 years old wish to change their gender pronouns.
 In New Brunswick, Policy 713 was amended in December 2024 to reverse changes that required parental consent for students to use their chosen name and pronouns.

 Sports

 In Alberta, the Fairness and Safety in Sport Act restricts both female competitive and amateur teams to those who were assigned female at birth.
-As of December 19, 2024 the Act is not yet in force.
+It has entered into force on September 1, 2025.
+In December 2025, Skate Canada announced that it would no longer hold major events in Alberta due to the passage of this bill, stating "we are unable to host events in the province while maintaining our national standards for safe and inclusive sport".

 Health care

 In Alberta, the Health Statutes Amendment Act would prohibit children under 16 from accessing puberty blockers for the purpose of treating gender dysphoria and all minors from receiving gender reassignment surgery.
 In June 2025, a judge temporarily blocked Alberta's ban, saying that withholding gender affirming care from minors will cause "irreparable harm".
-Smith has vowed to appeal the ruling, but described invoking the Notwithstanding Clause as a "last resort".
+Smith has vowed to appeal the ruling, and has since invoked the notwithstanding clause to force the application of said legislation.

+Gender-neutral language

+According to various pieces of legislature passed in Canada, including Bill C-16, it is recommended to use the word 'they' or the person's preferred name when unaware of their preferred pronouns.
+It also can be used as a potential defense when somebody is prosecuted under the mentioned act, as it does not specifically address pronoun usage in clear, precise language.